Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Results

-Most researchers define behaviour as an observable action \cite{schrader2004knowledge}.
 The participants' behaviour is captured with emphasis on their self-reported independent actions concerning privacy in their work activities.
-However, the professionals' privacy behaviour significantly overlaps with organisational and privacy engineering practices.
+However, the practitioners' privacy behaviour significantly overlaps with organisational and privacy engineering practices.
 Therefore, to avoid redundancy, this section focuses on the privacy behaviours unique to the participants (i.e., personal behaviours).
 Nevertheless, the theme of privacy engineering practices can be considered a superset of this sub-theme.

 The most common behaviour from participants was \textbf{raising privacy issues to their teams} when faced with such problems.
-Twenty-four participants reported that they had initiated discussions on privacy during professional activities.
+Most participants ($24/30$) reported that they had initiated discussions on privacy during professional activities.
 Only six participants stated that they had not been in a position where they felt the need to raise privacy concerns.
-Usually, the raised \textbf{privacy issues are communicated to superiors} by bringing them up to the project leaders, more experienced colleagues or alerting security operation teams.
+Usually, the raised \textbf{privacy issues are communicated to superiors} ($25/30$) by bringing them up to the project leaders, more experienced colleagues or alerting security operation teams.

 \begin{quote} \textit{``Since I was given this requirement from the person in charge of marketing.
-One of the things that I did was we go through the privacy policy because I've come across an advertising ID collection idea for a collection and it's a privacy issue.''} (P08). \\ \textit{``When I found the [privacy] issue, I talked to the team leader, which understood the problem and planned the fix with the team.
+One of the things that I did was we go through the privacy policy because I've come across an advertising ID collection idea for a collection, and it's a privacy issue.''} (P08). \\ \textit{``When I found the [privacy] issue, I talked to the team leader, which understood the problem and planned the fix with the team.
 Later we talked about it in our company chat app so other teams could learn from that privacy concern.''} (P27). \end{quote}

 Besides raising privacy issues, practitioners are also \textbf{coming up with solutions} themselves.
 Seventeen participants described moments when they faced privacy problems and how they went about solving them.
 For instance, when they identify insecure practices (e.g., in code reviews) and propose safer design strategies, protocols, or storage solutions.
 They also write up and change the system's privacy policy when incongruities are found.
 Or when dealing with privacy in the requirements engineering stage, communicating with clients, and even setting up secure and privacy-aware architectures or data governance models for the entire organisation.
 However, even though many practitioners may be able to raise privacy issues, problem-solving often depends on the organisations' superiors or dedicated security and privacy teams.